Print

 1. I highly suggest hard-boiling a few extra eggs because sometimes they break when removing the yolk this way.
 I typically lose 2 eggs per dozen from breakage.
 Just so ya know. 😉

-2. If you want to serve them whole and standing up, like in the photo above, hard boil for 1-2 minutes longer- peel but and let them cool before cutting.
+2. If you want to serve them whole and standing up, like in the photo above, hard-boil for 1-2 minutes longer and let them cool completely.
+Peel under cold running water.
+I do this ahead and refrigerate because you want them super cold so they are firm when you cut them.

 3. On the flatter end of the egg, cut a tiny sliver off the bottom, creating a flat bottom, so the eggs can stand upright.